 10. Naka-Kon reserves the right to refuse sale of a badge, deny entry to any convention event or area, and/or revoke the badge(s) of anyone who refuses to abide by these rules.
 Attendees who are refused entry or whose badges are revoked by the Convention Committee are not entitled to a refund of the attendance fee.

 If you have questions about general rules, please contact firstname.lastname@example.org.

-- All attendees must wear shirts, shoes, and pants or skirts.
+- All attendees must wear shoes of some kind.

-- Nudity, or the illusion of such, is strictly forbidden both in the halls and Cosplay Competition.
+- Nudity, or the illusion of such, is strictly forbidden both in the halls and the cosplay competition.

-- Costumes should not extend far enough from the wearer to impede foot traffic or present an impact risk to other attendees.
+- Costumes may not extend far enough from the wearer to impede foot traffic or present an impact risk to other attendees.
 Hazardous costume pieces include, but are not limited to, wings, fake appendages, tails and tentacles.
-The costume may be broken and may cause injury to attendees.
+The costume could break or cause injury to attendees.